ISuckAtC/Halfhearted/README.md

   - getClass (Returns the character class of your character)
   - getStats (Lists the stats of your character, including name and class)
   - modCash (Add or remove gold from the character, single integer input, so use minus to remove)
+  - listLevelXp (Dev command which lets you see how much XP is needed for different levels)

  [Inventory Select]